quantumdetectors/Lima-camera-xspress3/doc/index.rst

 Prerequisite
 ````````````

-Unpack the SDK distribution into either the camera/xspress3/sdk directory or /usr/local/lib
-Then ensure the libraries are in the LD_LIBRARY_PATH
+Unpack the SDK distribution into either the ``camera/xspress3/sdk`` directory or ``/usr/local/lib``.
+Then ensure the libraries are in the ``LD_LIBRARY_PATH``.

-The SDK has shared libraries which has been compiled on recent linux kernel. g++ (GCC) 4.1.2 20080704 (Red Hat 4.1.2-50),
- check first you have the right kernel and libc available by compiling the test program.
+The SDK has shared libraries which has been compiled on recent linux kernel. g++ (GCC) 4.1.2 20080704 (Red Hat 4.1.2-50), check first you have the right kernel and libc available by compiling the test program.

 The default network setup is (excluding the site network connection):